dgonzal/SFrameBatch/README.md

 -> For convenience you might have to chmod a+x sframe_split.py

 ##How to use
--> SFrame creates jobTemp_* directories where you start this script.
+-> SFrame creates jobTemp_* directories in your *workdir*.
 Take care to have enough disk space.

 -> Setup sframe & cmssw for a 2.7 python version